-Peter P Karpawich completed his Masters in Science degree from The University of Detroit and his Medical Degree from Hahnemann/Drexel University in Philadelphia, PA.
-He completed his Post-doctoral Residency in Pediatrics at The Children's Medical Center, University of Texas (Dallas) and Pediatric Cardiology Fellowship at Texas Children's Hospital, Baylor University (Houston).
-He the Founder and Director of the Cardiac Electrophysiology Program at the Children's Hospital of Michigan and Professor of Pediatric Medicine, Wayne State University School of Medicine (Detroit).
-He has published over 250 scientific papers, textbook chapters and textbooks and is on the Editorial staff of several internationally-recognized medical journals.
+Peter P Karpawich completed his Master's in Science degree from The University of Detroit and his Medical degree from Hahnemann/Drexel University in Philadelphia, PA; his Post-doctoral Residency in Pediatrics at The Children's Medical Center, University of Texas (Dallas) and Pediatric Cardiology Fellowship at Texas Children's Hospital, Baylor University (Houston).
+He founded and is Director of the Cardiac Electrophysiology Program at the Children's Hospital of Michigan and Professor of Pediatric Medicine, Wayne State University School of Medicine (Detroit).
+He has published over 200 scientific papers, textbook chapters and textbooks typically in the field of cardiac electrophysiology, pacing and heart failure management both in children and adults with congenital heart disease, and is on the Editorial Staff of several internationally-recognized medical journals.

-PKarpawi@dmc.org
+pkarpawi@dmc.org